AshwinDeshpande96/Hierarchical-Softmax/README.md

 Step 4 and 5 calculate probabilities of respective nodes: **P(right_child)** from **(1-P(left_child))** and **P(node not in path) = 0**

-This logic is explained in: [Hierarchical Softmax as output](https://becominghuman.ai/hierarchical-softmax-as-output-activation-function-in-neural-network-1d19089c4f49)
+This logic is explained in: [Hierarchical Softmax as output activation function in neural-network](https://becominghuman.ai/hierarchical-softmax-as-output-activation-function-in-neural-network-1d19089c4f49)

 ### 2.1.
 Final Probability
 We do this in either of two ways: